 Sincerely, Prince Lear

-Brock and Misty knew that pose anywhere.
+There was one pose Brock and Misty could never forget.
 “Erika!”
 Misty exclaimed.

 It was indeed Erika, standing alongside a young woman the reddish-pink hair.
 Erika made no reaction, but the redhead turned at their voices.
 The bulk of her hair was bundled high on her head with a ribbon at the base folded to look like a white flower.
 Her red hooded dressed was trimmed with white fluff, a green and yellow bow at her neck in the shape of Togekiss’s wings.
 Over her shoulder was a green satchel with the words “Skyla’s Sky Service” embroidered on the flap.